lindington/RepPpar/README.md

 ## PCA and NGSadmix

-I started doing population structure analyses using the full dataset including a geographical "outgroup" (bamlist_out.txt).
+For the population structure analyses, I used the full dataset including a geographical "outgroup" (bamlist_out.txt).
 To do any analysis in angsd, I needed a bamlist (`.txt` files containing paths to relevant bamfiles), which i made using `readlink -f ../01.paleomix/*bam > ../00.input/bamlist122.txt`.

 I started by making a `.geno` and a `.beagle` file with the same filters.
 The ``.beagle`` file will be used for [NGSadmix](#ngsadmix).
 I specified to retain the baited regions only used the `-sites` flag and restricted analyses to chr1 using the `-r` flag.